Coastal Virginia Offshore Wind: Pilot project

-Offshore Wind Farm
+Offshore wind farm

 The offshore commercial project will consist of a wind farm organized in a 0.93-by-0.75 nautical mile offset grid pattern in which 176 wind turbine generators will be installed.
 Because of the modifications from alternative B-2 in the Environmental Impact Statement, parts of the grid will be empty to preserve environmental resources.
 Dominion selected Siemens-Gamesa as its preferred turbine supplier, opting for its SG 14-222 DD turbines that have a 14.6 MW capacity.
 These turbines have three 108 meter blades (222 meter rotor diameter) and can produce energy over an approximately 30-year lifespan.
 The offset grid configuration allows for micro siting of turbines by up to 500 feet within their grid squares, which consists of minimally altering their position in order to avoid sensitive marine or cultural resources.
 The turbines will be fixed into the seabed by monopiles that installed by pile driving into the bed.
 The monopiles are up to 83 meters long and 10 meters in diameter, weighing 1,500 tons.
 These components are being purchased from German industrial manufacturer EEW Group.
 As of October 2024 (a year into construction), 78 monopiles were installed, after which construction was suspended until May 2025 to avoid disrupting migratory paths of the North Atlantic Right Whale.

 The windfarm will feature three offshore substations (OSSs) that will be placed between turbines within the grid and will collect and bundle together the electricity produced.
 Electricity generated by turbines will be transferred to the OSSs via 66-kilovolt (kV) inter-array cables that are being buried between one and five meters beneath the seabed.
 A total of 480 kilometers of inter-array cables are being installed.
 The OSSs will be installed atop pile jacket foundations and the materials for the foundations and the stations themselves will be purchased from South Korean manufacturer CS Wind Offshore and Danish manufacturer SEMCO Maritime.
 From the OSSs, electricity will be transported to land by nine 230 kV buried offshore export cable with a combined total length of 587 kilometers.